mircealungu/twil/README.md

 ## Philosophy

-* Heidegger = dasein = being-there; sometime you have to invent a new word to explain a new concept;
+* Heidegger = dasein = being-there; sometime you have to invent a new word to explain a new concept; being and the world = one single thing, dasein